arendjvr/Cybernet-addon/README.md

 More brain impants

-Replacement bodyparts that have a more specific function
+Replacement bodyparts that have a more specific function (pain reduction, mood, etc.)

 More parts like lymphatic nodes